knowvial/kickstart-k8s/labs/lab3:pods.md

 Please use CTRL+click (on Windows and Linux) or CMD+click (on MacOS) to open the following links in a new browser tab.

 ## Imperative way: create a pod

+> Run the following command to create a Pod.
 ```
 kubectl run nginx --image=nginx --port=80
 ```